onnlucky/hotel/readme.txt

 # TODO

-TL_REF_TYPE() should take a tlDir not a Dir and put tl in front, is user api ... rework all types as the tlClass things ... stop using anything else rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key) we do the "get field and dispatch" a lot in a lot of places ... dry it up
+rework all types as the tlClass things ... stop using anything else rename/rework style: tlArgsGet(args, 0), tlArgsTarget(args), tlArgsMsg(args), tlMapGet(wr, map, key)
+we do the "get field and dispatch" a lot in a lot of places ... dry it up